 “Once I knew someone who used drugs heavily due to his demanding work routine leading him towards insomnia later developing anxiety issues which then led him down a path toward heroin dependency costing him multiple jobs during his recovery period ultimately losing everything.”

-With every high comes an inevitable comedown; while you’re dragging yourself out from bed with dark circles under your eyes trying not to feel crippled by guilt from last night’s shame spiral, the last thing anyone is consciously aware of is what psychological hazards lie ahead.
+With every high comes an inevitable comedown; while you’re dragging yourself out of bed with dark circles under your eyes trying not to feel crippled by guilt from last night’s shame spiral, the last thing anyone is consciously aware of is what psychological hazards lie ahead.

 Psychosis and Its Relationship with Drug and Alcohol Use

-Psychosis and Its Relationship with Drug and Alcohol Use can be a daunting topic for many.
 Psychosis is a mental disorder in which an individual experiences severe disruptions in their thoughts, emotions, and perception of reality.
 It can include delusions and hallucinations that are often accompanied by paranoia, anxiety, and depression.
 When mixed with drugs or alcohol, the risks only heighten.

 Psychosis with drug and alcohol use is complex because it works differently for everyone.
 Some individuals may experience symptoms of psychosis due to drug abuse, while others may use drugs to cope with their psychotic symptoms.
 For some individuals, drug use can trigger the onset of psychotic symptoms that they were previously not experiencing.
 This relationship between substance abuse disorders and psychosis requires further research.

 It is valuable to note that certain types of drugs increase the risk of developing a psychotic disorder.
-These types of drugs include marijuana, amphetamines, cocaine, hallucinogens such as LSD or mushrooms, ketamine inhalants like glue or paint thinner.
+These types of drugs include marijuana, amphetamines, cocaine, hallucinogens such as LSD or mushrooms, and ketamine inhalants like glue or paint thinner.
 Long-term heavy alcohol consumption can also lead to psychosis.

 A young man who recently graduated from college found himself struggling after breaking up with his long-term girlfriend.
-Turning to excessive drinking frequently led him down a path towards using LSD as a coping mechanism for his increasing levels of anxiety and depression.
+Turning to excessive drinking frequently led him down a path toward using LSD as a coping mechanism for his increasing levels of anxiety and depression.
 After several months of continued self-medication through LSD abuse perspective switched to alarm when he began experiencing his first vivid hallucinations along with increased levels of paranoia and distrust.